leios/Fable.jl/docs/src/death.md

 But I decided to take it one step further and actually implement the same functionality in OpenCL.
 I did it in an afternoon after years of leaving my C skills to collect dust.
 The fact that I could do it in an afternoon already speaks volumes:
 1. I am not insane.
-This is actually a fairly trivial thing to do.
+This is actually a fairly trivial thing to do (as long as you know what to do).
 2. OpenCL's actually great.
 I'm a big fan.

 So let's put some rough numbers down.